Vadsø Municipality: Geography

 The municipality of Vadsø forms the southern coast of the Varanger Peninsula.
 The treeline lies at 100 m - 200 m ASL, highest at sheltered areas into the fjord away from the sea.
 There is no conifer forest in the municipality, the treeline is made up of birch forest, and willow shrubs are also common.
 The Varangerfjorden lies along the southern coast of the municipality and the river Jakobselva runs along the western border of Vadsø.
 The small islands of Lille Ekkerøy and Vadsøya lie in the Varangerfjorden.
 The Varangerhalvøya National Park lies in a large part of the interior parts of the municipality.
 The "midnight sun" is above the horizon from 17 May to 28 July (73 days), and the period with continuous daylight lasts a bit longer, polar night from 25 November to 17 January (54 days).
+The highest point in the municipality is the 633.85 m tall mountain Skipskjølen.

 Climate

 Vadsø town has a subarctic climate, with long winters and a cool short summer.
 Part of the municipality is upland at the Varanger peninsula with alpine tundra climate above the treeline.
+According to data provided by Vadsø Airport, July is the warmest month with an average temperature of 10.9 C, while the average daytime temperature hovers around 15 C; on the contrary, February is the coldest, with the average temperature dropping to -6.1 C. The annual precipitation is about 410 mm.
+Spring is a relatively dry season, and precipitation is mainly concentrated in late summer and early autumn.
+Extreme temperatures ranged from -24.6 C on February 6, 2012 to 31.0 C on July 19, 2018.

 Wildlife

 Birdlife

-Situated on the shores of the Varangerfjorden the municipality of Vadsø is known for its interesting birdlife.
+Situated on the shores of the Varangerfjorden the municipality of Vadsø is known for its birdlife.
 Many of its coastal localities like Store Ekkerøy are internationally known for its rich and interesting birdlife.
-The harbor at Vadsø can produce all three species of eider, including the small and stunning Steller's eider.
+The harbor at Vadsø can produce all three species of eider, including the small Steller's eider.